3 Reasons Why You Don’t Cry When Someone Dies

 4 Tips For What To Do If You Don’t Cry When Someone Dies

-If you don’t live in Oregon, I recommend using Melanin and Mental Health, Therapy Den, or Inclusive Therapists to find a therapist who’s licensed to practice in the state you live in.
+If you don’t live another state, I recommend using Melanin and Mental Health, Therapy Den, or Inclusive Therapists to find a therapist who’s licensed to practice in the state you live in.
 You can also filter your results for both in-person and virtual therapy options.

 Tip 2: Learn about grief.